International Baccalaureate Program

 - a course entitled Theory of Knowledge (TOK) which explores the relationships among the various disciplines ensuring that students engage in critical reflection and analysis of knowledge within and beyond the classroom

 - CAS (Creativity, Activity, Service).
-Service learning in an approved area of student choice.
+Service-learning is an approved area of student choice.

 Additional information about the International Baccalaureate Programs can be found at IBO.